tannerpoling/SYNTH_OF_SELF/README.md

 to the process of our bodily translation to the digital domain
 (and by extension, disruptions to the body).

 Computer Vision in itself is known to be a controversial technology.
-The same set of instructions that can be used to identify malignant tissue at a hospital
-is simultaneously used to track and arrest political dissidents, authorize robotic attacks abroad,
-and unknowingly predict our personal behavior.
 In the case of facial recognition, Computer Vision necessarily brutalizes the organic features
 of the human face into numerical metrics, to be permanently taken and written upon the registers
 of some unknown, faraway machine memory.